WHY I LOVE DUMBBELLS…

-The Dumbbell Curl and Press gives us a bicep movement and a shoulder movement all in one.
+The Dumbbell Curl and Press gives us a classic biceps lift and a shoulder movement all in one.

 We’ve got both a pull (biceps curls) and a push (overhead press), and we are able to blend these two movements together because of how the biceps function.

-In order for the biceps muscles to fully contract, we’ve got to include some sort of elevation or flexion of the shoulder.
-We get that in the curl portion and we continue it with the flexed position of the shoulder in the shoulder press portion of this movement.
+In order for the arm muscles to fully contract, we’ve got to include some sort of elevation or flexion of the shoulder joint.
+We get that in the bicep curl portion and we continue it with the flexed position of the shoulder joint in the shoulder press portion of this movement.

 In the Dumbbell Curl and Press we have antagonistic muscles that normally don’t like to work together that are actually teaming up to create a really beneficial exercise.

-Exercise Notes: Start position is standing with feet shoulderwidth apart with a pair of dumbbells.
-Taking a dumbbell in each hand, curl the weights with palms facing toward you.
+Exercise Notes: Starting position for this classic curl is standing in upright position with feet shoulderwidth apart with a pair of dumbbells.
+Taking a dumbbell in each hand, curl the weights to shoulder height with palms facing toward you.
 Then use your shoulder muscles to press the dumbbells overhead in a straight line.
-Slowly lower the weight back to the curl position. and then lower the weight out of curl position to return to the start.
+Slowly lower the weight back to the bicep curl position. and then lower the weight out of bicep curl position to return to the start.